Killthebug/Bika-Lims-Wiki/Creating-new-report-templates.md

 Don't forget to always run buildout after changes to the buildout.cfg.
 Also remember to keep the indentation in buildout.cfg consistent between lines.

-Now create your customization add-on in your src directory:
+Now, in a command prompt or shell window, change directory to the *src* folder of your Plone instance, and create your customization add-on:

     zopeskel plone customer.reports

+> You will probably need to type the full path to the `zopeskel` script.
+This should be located in the *bin* folder of your Plone instance.

-Change *customer.templates* to whatever you like.
+> You can Change *customer.reports* to whatever you like.

 Answer the question for *Expert Mode* with *easy* and hit return on the following questions.